-In 2015, Hickory Telephone Company will celebrate 110 years in the local community.
+In 2015, Hickory Telephone Company celebrated 110 years in the local community.
 We feel proud to be a part of Hickory and it's surrounding areas, and we are thankful to the loyal subscribers who have supported us all these years.
 We truly feel that you are not just our customers, you are our friends and neighbors.

 We got our humble start in 1905 when the company commenced operation as the "Woodrow and Hickory Telephone Company", with only 13 subscribers.
 Our history is outlined below.

 Over the years, Hickory Telephone has had to evolve to keep up with our changing world and technology.
 It has not always been easy to be a small local company in an industry that changes overnight.
 Gone are the days when a land line phone was our only method of communication.
 Gone are the days when people were willing to patiently wait while their modem connected to the Internet.

 We have taken on the challenge of offering state of the art services, while sticking to our local roots and providing the customer service our subscribers expect from us.
 Hickory deserves nothing less after supporting us for 110 years.

 Prior to 1905 there were a limited number of telephones in Hickory.
 These were found in a doctor's office, a store, in several gas companies, and in the home of Henry Kinemond.
 The public could also make calls from a pay phone placed in the Retzer store by Bell Telephone Company in 1901.
 This system was part of the larger Pittsburgh-Wheeling Lead, which relayed messages to Canonsburg where a connection with Bell could be made.
 An additional pay phone was later added in a store owned by J.M.
 Marquis.